MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pm_wol_pattern.md

 ## -struct-fields

+### -field WoLPattern

+A union that contains the following member structures.

+### -field WoLPattern.IPv4TcpSynParameters

+A structure that contains IPv4 TCP SYN information.
+This structure contains the following
+      members:

+### -field WoLPattern.IPv4TcpSynParameters.Flags

+A ULONG value that contains a bitwise OR of flags.
+This member is reserved for NDIS.

+### -field WoLPattern.IPv4TcpSynParameters.IPv4SourceAddress

+The IPv4 source address in the TCP SYN packet.

+### -field WoLPattern.IPv4TcpSynParameters.IPv4DestAddress

+The IPv4 destination address in the TCP SYN packet.

+### -field WoLPattern.IPv4TcpSynParameters.TCPSourcePortNumber

+The TCP source port number in the TCP SYN packet.

+### -field WoLPattern.IPv4TcpSynParameters.TCPDestPortNumber

+The TCP destination port number in the TCP SYN packet.

+### -field WoLPattern.IPv6TcpSynParameters

+A structure that contains IPv6 TCP SYN information.
+This structure contains the following
+      members:

+### -field WoLPattern.IPv6TcpSynParameters.Flags

+A ULONG value that contains a bitwise OR of flags.
+This member is reserved for NDIS.

+### -field WoLPattern.IPv6TcpSynParameters.IPv6SourceAddress

+The IPv6 source address in the TCP SYN packet.

+### -field WoLPattern.IPv6TcpSynParameters.IPv6DestAddress

+The IPv6 destination address in the TCP SYN packet.

+### -field WoLPattern.IPv6TcpSynParameters.TCPSourcePortNumber

+The TCP source port in the TCP SYN packet.

+### -field WoLPattern.IPv6TcpSynParameters.TCPDestPortNumber

+The TCP destination port in the TCP SYN packet.

+### -field WoLPattern.EapolRequestIdMessageParameters

+A structure that contains 802.1X EAPOL request identity message parameters.
+This structure
+      contains the following members:

+### -field WoLPattern.EapolRequestIdMessageParameters.Flags

+A ULONG value that contains a bitwise OR of flags.
+This member is reserved for NDIS.

+### -field WoLPattern.WoLBitMapPattern

+A structure that specifies a WOL bitmap pattern.
+For more information about bitmap patterns, see
+      the Remarks section.
+The structure has the following members:

+### -field WoLPattern.WoLBitMapPattern.Flags

+A ULONG value that contains a bitwise OR of flags.
+This member is reserved for NDIS.

+### -field WoLPattern.WoLBitMapPattern.MaskOffset

+The offset, in bytes, for a mask buffer from the beginning of the NDIS_PM_WOL_PATTERN
+        structure.

+The mask specifies which bytes in incoming packets should be matched against the bitmap pattern.
+        Each bit in the bitmask corresponds to a byte in the pattern.
+If a bit is zero, the corresponding byte in the incoming packet should not be pattern-matched.
+If the bit is one, the network adapter compares the byte to the incoming packet with the byte specified in the pattern.

+### -field WoLPattern.WoLBitMapPattern.MaskSize

+The size, in bytes, of the mask.

+### -field WoLPattern.WoLBitMapPattern.PatternOffset

+The offset, in bytes, for a pattern buffer from the beginning of the NDIS_PM_WOL_PATTERN
+       structure.

+### -field WoLPattern.WoLBitMapPattern.PatternSize

+The size, in bytes, of the pattern.

+### -field _WOL_PATTERN

 ### -field Header

 The type, revision, and size of the <b>NDIS_PM_WOL_PATTERN</b> structure.
 This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.